 The SDG Challenge Schools Programme is run by Development Perspectives, funded by WorldWise Global Schools.
 This programme works with schools across the Northeast of Ireland to increase schools' capacity to raise awareness of the Sustainable Development Goals and take action on topics of global justice.

-The SDG Challenge Schools project is a global citizenship education project which aims to equip teachers and students with the knowledge, skills, and motivation to take informed action to contribute towards the achievement of the Sustainable Development Goals (SDGs).
+SDG Challenge Schools is a global citizenship education project which aims to equip teachers and students with the knowledge, skills, and motivation to take informed action to contribute towards the achievement of the Sustainable Development Goals (SDGs).

 Our programme runs from September to May, but we are available for additional training and support to teachers who would like to incorporate Global Citizenship Education into their subjects.